FSO-Salary

 Congratulations!

-Among one of the many thoughts running through your mind, you may begin to think about salary.
+Among the many thoughts running through your mind, you may begin to think about salary.
 Just how much will I make?

 The Foreign Service allocates salaries based on a ‘ladder’ system of grades and steps.